 Different expense accounts will also be required.
-For instance, a photographer will have expenses of travelling, scouting for locations, hiring models, etc.
+For instance, a photographer will have expenses of traveling, scouting for locations, hiring models, etc.

 Religious organizations often choose to record incomes in different accounts.
 The types of income include:

-Professionals working in construction trades like plumbind, landscaping, carpentering, etc. don’t have much complex accounting needs.
-Having a single income account for all the contracts and jobs is a most recommended option.
+Professionals working in construction trades like plumbind, landscaping, carpentering, etc. don’t have many complex accounting needs.
+Having a single income account for all the contracts and jobs is the most recommended option.
 Professionals managing different income accounts find it more tedious to manage their accounts.

-Accounts related to Cost of Goods Sold (COGS) can be very important for people in the construction trades.
-Here are a few accounts which you’d want to create in QuickBooks:
+Accounts-related to the Cost of Goods Sold (COGS) can be very important for people in the construction trades.
+Here are a few accounts that you’d want to create in QuickBooks:

-This often includes designing, construction plan and the actual construction of buildings.
-For the same, there are many types of services that you may be providing individually or in a bundle.
+This often includes designing, construction plans,s and the actual construction of buildings.
+For the same, there are many types of services that you may be provided individually or in a bundle.
 Different services in this field often include Computer Aided Drawing, Detailing, 3D rendering, etc. With so many different services and combos, it can become difficult to ascertain which types of accounts to create.

 This is why we highly recommend that you simply create an income account for each type of service provided.
 This keeps everything simple and manageable.
 Many users find it useful to simply create two different types of income accounts: design income and consulting income.

 The expense accounts which you create will often revolve around things like inspection cost, design review, software license cost, etc. This is why you can find saved templates for accounts related to the expenses of architecture and engineering firms.